 For some types of cancer, like breast and prostate, immune responses may vary based on ancestry and gender, knowledge that can help guide diagnosis and treatment options.

-For pancreatic cancer, this is uncharted territory.
-Researchers haven’t compared Black and white patients in this way.
-Janielle Maynard, PhD, a 2022 recipient of a PanCAN Career Development Award and an assistant professor of pathology and oncology at the Johns Hopkins University School of Medicine, is seeking to change that.
+Janielle Maynard, PhD, a 2022 recipient of a PanCAN Career Development Award and an assistant professor of pathology and oncology at the Johns Hopkins University School of Medicine, is exploring these potential variations as related to pancreatic cancer and Black and white patients.
 She’s looking at samples of the tissue surrounding a pancreatic tumor – called the microenvironment – to uncover how the biology of Black and white patients may differ.

 “I’m interested in understanding how the cells in the tumor microenvironment are behaving,” she said.
 “And in the context of racial disparities, are they any different in one group population versus the next?”

 For some other cancers, that answer has been ‘yes.’
 Researchers have found important differences in how cells in the tumor microenvironment interact with and respond to cancer when comparing patients from different racial and ethnic backgrounds, which has helped to inform approaches to diagnosis and treatment.

 Dr. Maynard, whose PanCAN Career Development Award is generously funded by the Chrysalis Fund at the Ventura County Community Foundation, is hoping that her work will uncover similar discoveries for pancreatic cancer, especially important as precision medicine, which is treatment matched to a patient’s biology, continues to yield new options for patients.